 Instructions

-- In a medium bowl, mix the shrimp, cornstarch, salt and pepper.
+- Marinate shrimp – In a medium bowl, mix the shrimp, cornstarch, salt, and pepper.
 Let marinate at room temperature for 10 minutes.

-- Wipe down the skillet with a paper towel and return to medium/high heat.
-Add 1 Tbsp oil and onions and cook green onion until fragrant, 30 seconds.
+- Cook green onion – Wipe down the skillet with a paper towel and return to medium/high heat.
+Add 1 Tbsp oil and onions, and cook green onions until fragrant, 30 seconds.

-- Stir in rice then spread it evenly over the pan and cook for 1 to 2 minutes without disturbing it then stir and sauté another 1 to 2 minutes.
+- Spread rice – Stir in rice, then spread it evenly over the pan and cook for 1 to 2 minutes without disturbing it, then stir and sauté another 1 to 2 minutes.
 Rice should sizzle.

 - Add cooked shrimp and cooked eggs back to the pan and mix well.
 Continue to cook until the rice is hot and sizzles, stirring frequently.
 Add more soy sauce to taste, if desired.